tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/智能分层（IntelligentTiering）/GET Bucket IntelligentTiering_intl_en.md

 ## Overview

-This API is used to obtain the intelligent tiering configuration on a bucket.
+This API is used to query the intelligent tiering configuration on a bucket.

 > ?
 >